This is most recent syllabus. Your final syllabus will be given during your first day of class

 Note: This course was formerly AHIR 310.

-You will be introduced to different principal painters, sculptors and architects active during the late Medieval and Renaissance periods.
-You will learn to recognize selected masterpieces and how to analyze their formal and innovative qualities in order to understand the cultural context of these artistic commissions.
-Thus, you will become acquainted with the original uses and functions of art, with stylistic developments, and with religious and secular subject matter.
-The goal is to develop your critical reasoning and analytical approach to art.
+You will be introduced to different inspirational artists and architects who either anticipated the Italian Renaissance or were active during this period of outstanding visual creativity.
+To better understand the cultural context of these artistic commissions, you will learn to recognize selected masterpieces and how to analyze their formal and innovative qualities.
+You will become acquainted with the original uses and functions of art based on inventive developments in style and in religious and secular subject matter.
+The goal of the course is to develop your critical reasoning and analytical approach to Italian Renaissance art.

 F. Hartt and D. Wilkins, History of Italian Renaissance Art, 6th ed., New York 2007.